 The bottom Line.

-Find the balance.
-Noticing things about ourselves and accepting the good and the bad (light and dark) is part of this journey.
+Finding a balance that is comfortable to you, is key.
 Making others happy isn’t a bad thing, but when you determine your value based on that, there becomes a problem.